carblue/acos5/README.md

 ```

 ### Appetizer: Using SSH with keys from Your cryptographic smart card/USB token with GitHub
-Its assumed You have a local git repository, want to push to Your own or other's remote repository hosted on github,
+Its assumed You have a local git repository, and want to push to Your or other's remote repository hosted at github,
 and haven’t yet done that via SSH.
 Also, to be explicit, its assumed You don't yet have an RSA keypair for authentication with GitHub,
 so let's create that first:
 I like the max. modulus bit length that my CryptoMate64 allows: 4096 bit, and use the 'standard' public exponent 0x10001.
-We need to specify some more info for PKCS#15: The key pair will have the (new unique) iD 01, be protected by authId 01
+We need to specify some more info for PKCS#15: The key pair will have the (new unique, hex.) iD 01, be protected by authId 01
 (i.e. there is an authentication object defined in my EF.AODF with iD 01; in my case it refers to the user pin, that must be verified before RSA
 private key usage gets allowed for cryptographic operations, or key file allowed to be updated; reading of the newly created private key file will
 never be allowed, but be allowed without any constraint for the public key file).